-Speed is a classic 1994 action film where a bus full of civilians has to stay about 50 miles per hour (80 km/hr) or else a bomb will explode.
+Speed is a classic 1994 action film where a bus full of civilians has to stay about 50 miles per hour (80 km/hr), or else a bomb planted there by the crazy villain will go off.
 It’s full of action stunt scenes, some of which are infamous for being highly unlikely or obviously faked.

 Math Situation 1: The Bus Jump

 The Speed bus jump is probably one of the most infamous stunts in all movie history.
-The lead characters Jack (Keanu Reaves) and Annie (Sandra Bullock) in an effort to keep the bus above 80 km/hr divert onto a highway.
+The lead characters Jack (Keanu Reaves) and Annie (Sandra Bullock) divert onto a highway in an effort to keep the bus above 80 km/hr.

-But there’s a problem – a 50 foot gap in the highway ahead.
-They’ll have to jump the gap!
+But there’s a problem – a 50 foot (15 m) gap in the highway ahead.
+They’ll have to jump it!

 Here we’ll analyse two probable scenarios.

 Scenario 1: The first one will be for the bus not pitching upwards but continuing straight and losing altitude to land on a lower section of roadway.

 Scenario 2: The second scenario will be the “magical” ramp scenario where we assume that the bus manages to pitch upwards at an angle of 30 degrees, but has to land on a section of roadway at the same height.

 To keep things simple, we’ll ignore air resistance and the dynamics of the bus rotating in the air.

 Scenario 1 – Flat Jump